zhuangwang93/Gemini_SOSP23/README.md

 ## Installation

 Install the code on each machine before running any experiments.
 Please make sure the machines can successfully install [DeepSpeed](https://github.com/microsoft/DeepSpeed).
+You can configure one machine and then use it as a template to initiate new machines in ASG.
+The code needs to be installed at the exact same path on all machines.

 If AEC members directly use our machines for the evaluation, we will have all dependencies pre-installed on all machines.

 ```bash